 Common Alcohol Withdrawal Symptoms

 Depending on the severity of the alcohol abuse and dependency, there are a few different treatment options that are available.
-For the less severe forms of alcoholism, individual therapy and outpatient programs may be an option to help someone recover.
+For the less severe forms of alcoholism, cognitive behavioral therapy near me and outpatient programs may be an option to help someone recover.
 However, often times detox, inpatient, and residential treatment is required to help a person cleanse the body and have enough time away from stress and triggers to start healing the mind.

 Outpatient rehab programs offer various levels of intensity, ranging from basic outpatient therapy sessions to intensive outpatient programs to partial hospitalization programs.
 Outpatient rehabs provide more flexibility with regard to being able to remain at home and to continue to work while receiving treatment.
 However, outpatient rehabs are best for emerging to moderate alcohol use disorders, as they do not provide the intensity or structure needed for a more severe alcohol addiction.